XHLCE-FM

-XHLCE-FM is a noncommercial (social) radio station on 90.1 FM in La Cruz, Sinaloa under the name "Óscar FM".
+XHLCE-FM is a noncommercial (social) radio station on 90.1 FM in La Cruz, Sinaloa, Mexico under the name "Óscar".
 It is owned by Radio Agricultores del Valle de Sinaloa, A.C. and operated by GPM Grupo Promomedios, which also owns the local cable system in La Cruz.

 History

 XHLCE went on air May 11, 2017, after receiving its concession the year before.
-Within a year, it ditched its original name "Yess FM" and became "Óscar FM".
+Within a year, it ditched its original name "Yess FM" and became "Óscar".